ess-dive-workspace/essdive-water-soil-sed-chem/README.md

 ## References

 Our reporting format was loosely based on those used by the EPA and USGS through the [Water Quality Portal (WQP)](https://www.waterqualitydata.us/), but were also inspired from other standards, best practices, and recommendations within the water quality, soil science, and geological survey communities.
-Most importantly the reporting format and templates were developed to fit with needs, recommendations, and advice from the DOE-BER-ESS community including both data producers and data users – a summary of the community member feedback and list of consulted members can be found as part of the dataset cited above.
+Most importantly the reporting format and templates were developed to fit with needs, recommendations, and advice from the DOE-BER-ESS researchers including both data producers and data users – a summary of the DOE ESS member feedback and list of consulted members can be found as part of the dataset cited above.